 - Try tech support: Just like you can be a customer service representative from home, you can also provide tech support from your residence, too.
 You can search on Indeed.com.

-- Look for work on Indeed.com: Most companies use Indeed.com to post job openings.
+- Look for work a job board: Many companies use Indeed.com or ZipRecruiter.com to post job openings.
 And, you can get creative with your searches to find just the right work for you.
 When you do a search, just start typing in “work from home,” and you will discover a number of terms people have searched for.
 Some recent ones included “work from home customer service,” “work from home nurse,” “work from home online,” work from home data entry,” “work from home no experience needed” and “work from home pharmacist.”
 I don’t know how a pharmacist works from home, but people are looking for that kind of work.

 - Work as a freelance graphic artist: If you have skills with Photoshop, Illustrator, or similar programs, you can find work as a graphic artist for bloggers and businesses with websites.
 Search for work on Indeed.com.